Multiple Sclerosis (MS)

 - You begin having a symptom that you have not had before or you notice a significant change in symptoms that are already present.

-Milder MS-type symptoms can be caused by many other conditions or periodically occur in healthy people.
-For example, lots of people experience minor numbness in their fingers or a mild dizzy spell once in a while.
+Milder MS-type symptoms can be caused by many other conditions or may occur now and then in healthy people.
+For example, lots of people have minor numbness in their fingers or a mild dizzy spell once in a while.
 Stiffness and muscle weakness can result from being more active than usual.
-Watchful waiting is appropriate for these types of everyday aches and pains, so long as they do not continue.
+A wait-and-see approach (watchful waiting) is appropriate for these types of everyday aches and pains, so long as they do not continue.

-If your symptoms become more frequent or do not go away, talk to your doctor.
+If your symptoms occur more often or don't go away, talk to your doctor.

 For people with MS